alikhanba/ads-assignment-4/README.md

 ### Vertex

-Vertex represents one node in the graph.
+Vertex represents one node in the g.

 - Field: id
 - Methods: constructor, getId(), toString()